 I really hope every one of my readers will try this recipe (actually all my recipes) at some point because as I always say – if I can make it so can you!

-I adapted this recipe which originally appeared on the popular elanaspantry.com website and took the liberty to make some changes (and use her photo -full disclosure as I just don’t have a camera to take such good photos!).
+I adapted this recipe which originally appeared on the popular elanaspantry.com website and took the liberty to make some changes.
 I removed a few ingredients and modified the measurements – especially since the recipe was based off a 2 lb chicken which I have never even seen a 2lb chicken.

 For those of us who might be a bit gun shy about cooking a whole chicken – I’d suggest buying the chicken parts or cutting the chicken into parts as you would a chicken cacciatore – just adjust the cooking time appropriately.